-2. Haiti does not yet have legislation in place for implementing the BEPS Action 13 minimum standard.
-It is recommended that Haiti take steps to implement a domestic legal and administrative framework to impose and enforce CbC reporting requirements as soon as possible.
-This recommendation remains unchanged since the 2017/2018 peer review.

-3. It is recommended that Haiti take steps to implement processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference (OECD, $2017{[2]}$ ) relating to the exchange of information framework ahead of the first exchanges of information.

-4. It is recommended that Haiti take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
-This recommendation remains unchanged since the 2017/2018 peer review.

-5. It is however noted that Haiti has no international exchange agreements and will not be exchanging CbC reports in 2019.
+- 2. Georgia does not yet have legislation in place for implementing the BEPS Action 13 minimum standard.
+It is recommended that Georgia take steps to implement a domestic legal and administrative framework to impose and enforce CbC reporting requirements as soon as possible.
+This recommendation remains unchanged since the 2017/2018 peer review. - 3.
+It is recommended that Georgia take steps to have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites and with which they have an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
+This recommendation remains unchanged since the 2017/2018 peer review. - 4.
+It is recommended that Georgia take steps to implement processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference (OECD, 2017[2]) relating to the exchange of information framework ahead of the first exchanges of information. - 5.
+It is recommended that Georgia take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
+This recommendation remains unchanged since the 2017/2018 peer review. - 6.
+It is however noted that Georgia will not be exchanging CbC reports in 2019.